 But that’s not the reason why you should not get imported cows.
 The number one problem with imported cows is that they are unable to withstand the blast of heat of the Pakistani summers.
 Setting up the right infrastructure is essential, but that is not the only thing that you’d have to look into.
 There is disease and the very little margin of error that the imported cows give to you and your management.

-So be prepared to hunt down good animals wherever you can find them.
+So be prepared to hunt down good cows and buffalo wherever you can find them.
 I remember travelling a total of 2000 kms plus, by road, all over Punjab, in one week, just to see and meet cow breeders.
-I didn’t pay half as much attention to the shed that I was constructing, or even the silage pits that were being prepared at the time, because purchasing the right animals is that one 20% activity that gives more than 80% of the result (if you are not aware of the wonderful 80/20 principle and how it applies to everything I talk about here, do read up on it by clicking here)
+I didn’t pay half as much attention to the shed that I was constructing, or even the silage pits that were being prepared at the time, because purchasing the right animals is that one 20% activity that gives more than 80% of the result.

 3. Finding the right people